rezashahnazar/leele-components/src/packages/leele-sheet/README.md

   onClose?: () => void;
   /** Additional CSS classes */
   className?: string;
+  /** Whether to show the overlay (default: true) **/ showOverlay?: boolean;
+  /** Additional CSS classes for the overlay **/ overlayClassName?: string;
 }
 ```

 ## Customization

 LeelE Sheet is built with Tailwind CSS, making it easy to customize.
 You can override the default styles by passing your own classes through the `className` prop.
+The overlay can be customized using the `overlayClassName` prop or hidden entirely with `showOverlay={false}`.

 ## TypeScript